sseung0703/CNN_via_Tensorflow2_low-level/README.md

     - Learning rate scheduler

 - train_and_validate.py
-    - Load dataset, model, and optimizer.
+    - Load dataset, pre_processing algorithn, model, and optimizer.
     - Do train and validate.
     - Visualize the log via Tensorboard.

+- dataloader.py
+    - Load dataset
+    - Define pre-processing algorithm.

-- nets/ResNet.py
+- nets/ResNet.py and WResNet.py
     - Build a custom model via custom layers.
     - How to use implemented arg_scope